nextstrain/nextstrain.org/static-site/content/coronavirus/04-FAQ.md

 3. Contact with surfaces or objects infected with the virus (also known as fomites).
 If a person touches an infected surface and then touches their eyes, nose, or mouth without washing their hands, they may become sick by introducing the virus into their body.

-For COVID-19 there is evidence of transmission in clinically mild and asymptomatic cases, which means people who are infected with COVID-19 and able to transmit the virus to others, may not appear, or even feel, sick.
+For COVID-19 there is evidence of transmission in clinically mild and asymptomatic cases.
+This means that people who are infected with COVID-19 and able to transmit the virus to others may not appear, or even feel, sick.

 Though there is not yet clear evidence on how long the COVID-19 virus can survive on surfaces, we expect it to be similar to other coronaviruses.
 Coronaviruses [can live on surfaces for anywhere from a couple hours to several days](https://www.who.int/news-room/q-a-detail/q-a-coronaviruses), depending on the surface and the climate.